 One of the key policy corrections of the new NLRB is in the area of so-called protected concerted activity under Section 7 of the National Labor Relations Act (NLRA).
 Under that section, employees are granted the right “to engage in other concerted activities for the purpose of collective bargaining or other mutual aid or protection,” among other things.

 In the Obama era, the NLRB took an expansive view—to put it mildly—of what constituted protected concerted activity.
-The absurd lengths to which the Board stretched the law were highlighted in a U.S. Chamber common workplace policies deemed unlawful by the Obama NLRB.
+The absurd lengths to which the Board stretched the law were highlighted in a U.S. Chamber report that described many common workplace policies deemed unlawful by the Obama NLRB.

 The current Board majority, however, is reexamining the extent to which Section 7 protects certain behavior, and, in doing so, they are restoring a bit of sanity into the law.
 For example, the NLRB recently decided that an employer was justified in terminating an employee for complaining about a work assignment in front of a customer.